KSouthwood/Encryption-Decryption/README.md

 corresponding position from the end of the alphabet. (i.e. a->z, b->y...y->b, z->a)

 ##### Stage 2: Knowledge is key
 Get input of a string, and a key (an integer).
-Use the key to encode the string using the Caesar cipher.
-This cipher steps forward in the alphabet by the number of letters specified in the key, wrapping around from `z` to `a`.
+Use the key to encode the string using the Caesar cipher which rotates all letters forward _x_ amount of letters, wrapping around from z to a.

+##### Stage 3: Decrypted!
+Read three lines of input: a target operation, a message or ciphertext, and a key to use to encrypt or decrypt the message.
+All non-letter characters are to be shifted as well as letters.